gcallah/BookReviews/jones.md

 Henceforth in this review, I am assuming Jones would make a similar contention vis-à-vis any philosopher’s work.
 And my justified in this assumption?
-A subsequent quote might be used to argue that I am not: "I want to suggest that the consideration of the central topics in B’s immaterialism offers a justification of a biographical approach to his philosophical career...
-So perhaps there is some thing about B’s philosophy that especially demands a biographical approach to understand it?
-But the passage continues: “but one that might first require us to rethink our ideas of what people are and how they know one another” (4).
-Therefore, this biographical approach, given it is based upon a certain understanding of “what people are”, ought to apply to philosophers in general.
-And as we read on in Joneses work, what we will discover is not that he suggests that B’s philosophy particularly *demands* a biographical approach, but that his philosophy *supports* one.
+A subsequent quote might be used to argue that I am not: "I want to suggest that the consideration of the central topics in Berkeley's immaterialism offers a justification of a biographical approach to his philosophical career...
+So perhaps there is some thing about Berkeley's philosophy that especially demands a biographical approach to understand it?
+But the passage continues: "but one that might first require us to rethink our ideas of what people are and how they know one another" (4).
+Therefore, this biographical approach, given it is based upon a certain understanding of "what people are", ought to apply to philosophers in general.
+And as we read on in Joneses work, what we will discover is not that he suggests that Berkeley's philosophy particularly *demands* a biographical approach, but that his philosophy *supports* one.
 Let’s take a look at this passage: